Karppiet/snippet-api/README.md

 Or you can use a program like Postman to make the queries to the database.

 While building this application I have learnt about how restful API application works and how to use and implement for example POST and PUT HTTP requests.
-I had some problems with all of those not working correctly but I got them working trough testing.
+I had some problems with all of those not working correctly but I got them working through testing.
 Also the amount of time that documentating requires is been a bit of a surprise.
 I have worked with this project for a while trying to do all the required things bit by bit.
 It has been rewarding and also a bit frustrating process.